Einstein2150/nrf24-playset/README.md

 The `-key` parameter specifies the cryptographic key used for the Cherry keyboard.
 It must be provided in a hex format (16 bytes) without spaces or special characters

-The `-hex` parameter specifies the device address of the Cherry keyboard.
+The `-adr` parameter specifies the device address of the Cherry keyboard.
 This address must also be in hex format (5 bytes) and formatted similarly to the key, with pairs of hexadecimal digits separated by colons (e.g., 00:11:22:33:44).

 The `-p` or `--payload` parameter allows users to pass a custom payload that will be used during the attack.
 This gives users more flexibility when conducting their tests and attacks.